Cavachon

 Frequently Asked Questions

-Are Cavachons good first dogs?
+Are Cavachons good with children?

-Do Cavachons shed?
+Do Cavachons shed much?

 How long do Cavachons live?